 k) organization and management of tourist activities of social, cultural or religious interest

-l) extra-curricular training, aimed at preventing early school leaving and at school and training success, at preventing bullying and combating educational poverty
+l) extra-curricular training, aimed at preventing school dropout and achieving academic and training success, preventing bullying and combating educational poverty

-m) instrumental services to third sector entities rendered by entities made up of at least seventy per cent by third sector entities
+m) instrumental services to third sector entities provided by entities composed of no less than seventy percent third sector entities

 n) development cooperation

-o) commercial, productive, education and information activities, promotion, representation and licensing of certification marks, carried out within or in favor of fair trade supply chains
+o) commercial, production, education and information, promotion, representation and licensing of certification brands activities, carried out within or in favour of fair trade supply chains

-p) services aimed at the integration or reintegration of workers into the labor market
+p) services aimed at the insertion or re-insertion of workers into the labour market

-q) social housing, as well as any other temporary residential activity aimed at satisfying social, health, cultural, training or work needs
+q) social housing, as well as any other temporary residential activity aimed at satisfying social, health, cultural, educational or work needs

 r) humanitarian reception and social integration of migrants